braver/fonts/.github/CONTRIBUTING.md

 Office Code Pro Light is the same as regular Office Code Pro Medium.
 Hence, to avoid duplication, the naming convention is broken.

+In any case, treat this convention as more of a guideline.
+Following the convention will let you generate YAML description automatically, but it's easy enough to write by hand.

 ### `scripts/fonts.yaml` format

 `fonts.yaml` is a YAML object.
 The object property names are full font names.
-Property values are YAML objects with the following properties:
+Property values are font descriptions.
+Font description is a YAML object with the following properties:

 -   `normal`: string, path to the font file for normal font-face; **required**
 -   `bold`: string, path to the font file for bold font-face; *optional*